-Head to MESA, A Live Dining Show, where you can converse with some of the area’s hottest chefs as they create right before your eyes.
+Head to MESA, A Live Dining Show where you can converse with some of the area’s hottest chefs as they create right before your eyes.
 Try Dragon King’s Daughter for an Asian-fusion experience.
-For small plates and big steaks, there’s Brooklyn and the Butcher, a mishmash of an old school New York interior with a Brooklyn exterior.
+For small plates and big steaks, there’s Brooklyn and the Butcher, a mishmash of an old-school New York interior with a Brooklyn exterior.
 Be sure and check out the speakeasy.
 Try rustic-chic gastropub at The Exchange Pub + Kitchen.
 For dessert, head over to the colorful Sweet Stuff Bakery for a cookie or pastry.
-The area is also home to several breweries, including Floyd County Brewing, New Albanian Brewing Co.
+The area also has several breweries, including Floyd County Brewing, New Albanian Brewing Co.
 Pizzeria & Public House and Donum Dei, New Albany’s only “brewstillery.”

-For stylish clothing and accessories, shop the racks at local favorites Dress & Dwell, Da•Da, Him & Her Boutique or House of K. For gifts, there’s Regalo and for home décor, there’s Madhouse.
+For stylish clothing and accessories, shop the racks at local favorites Dress & Dwell, Him & Her Boutique or House of K. For gifts, there’s Regalo and for home décor, there’s Madhouse.
 For art and history lovers, there’s the Carnegie Center for Art & History, a museum and contemporary art gallery.
-Take a tour of the historic Culbertson Mansion, which tells the story of an influential dry goods merchant, one of Indiana’s richest men.
-Have a family-friendly good time at River Run Family Waterpark (open seasonally).
+Take a tour of the historic Culbertson Mansion, which tells the story of an influential dry goods merchant, one of Indiana’s wealthiest men.
+Have an excellent family-friendly time at River Run Family Waterpark (open seasonally).

-For those in search of mystery and magic, visit J&B Magic Shop and Theater or the New Albany Wicked Walk.
+For those searching for mystery and magic, visit J&B Magic Shop and Theater or the New Albany Wicked Walk.
 For skateboarders, the New Albany Flow Park is a one-of-a-kind skate-able work of art.
-For games, grains and grub, head over to RecBar 812, touted as one of the largest arcade bars and restaurants settings in the country.
+For games, grains and grub, head over to RecBar 812, touted as one of the largest arcade bars and restaurant settings in the country.
 Want to learn how to paint like Bob Ross?
 Fostered Up Art specializes in painting classes highlighting the famous artist’s trademark style.
 Just remember: “There are no mistakes, just happy accidents!”

 A short walk across the Big Four Bridge will land you in Jeffersonville and at the Big Four Station, featuring green space, fountains, a pavilion and a playground.
 Grab a bite at Town, an Italian- American pub with eclectic menu items.
 For craft beer and pub fare, there’s Red Yeti and Pearl Street Taphouse.
 Pizza and craft beer go hand in hand at Parlour.
 Take in the view while enjoying a brew at Upland Brewing Co., located on the Ohio River waterfront.
 Choose from more than 20 taps, and four-legged friends are welcome, too.

 The NoCo Arts & Cultural District (“No” stands for North and “Co” stands for Court and is a reference to its location – North of Court Avenue in Jeffersonville) is an intimate, whimsical, colorful and walkable area that is home to murals, a Story Trail, makerspaces and a public garden.
 The latest additions on the scene are The Depot, an entertainment venue that features repurposed shipping containers decked out in colorful murals, serves as a space for concerts and art markets.
-An outdoor digital art gallery featuring six large digital screens on the NoCo Building is open year round and offers a rotating collection of art.
+An outdoor digital art gallery featuring six large digital screens on the NoCo Building is open year-round and offers a rotating art collection.
 Near NoCo is the Vintage Fire Museum – a nationally-known museum that features beautifully restored fire engines and other equipment dating back to 1756.
-Children can sit on a fire engine and even crank the siren to get the full experience.
+Children can sit on a fire engine and crank the siren to get the full experience.

 Stop by Schimpff’s – one of the oldest, continuously operated, family-owned candy businesses in the United States.
-For more sugary treats, you can find delicious cakes and other bakery goodies at Adrienne & Co. or frozen yogurt at Pearl Street Treats.
-Take a step back in time to the Great Steamboat Era with a tour of the Howard Steamboat Museum, a treasure trove of models, photographs, paintings, halfhull models and other artifacts.
-RiverStage – a barge that’s been converted into a floating stage – is a great place to catch a movie or concert.
+For more sugary treats, you can find delicious cakes and other bakery goodies at Adrienne & Co.
+Take a step back in time to the Great Steamboat Era with a tour of the Howard Steamboat Museum, a treasure trove of models, photographs, paintings, half-hull models and other artifacts.
+RiverStage – a barge converted into a floating stage – is a great place to catch a movie or concert.
 Unwind at Match Cigar Bar where you can sit on a leather chair, listen to jazz on vinyl and sip on a fine Bourbon or handcrafted cocktail.